Skip to content

 See the schema at supabase/migrations/20260418150000_bank_reconciliation.sql.

-2. CSV formats
+2. Statement formats

-The parser targets the "Indian retail banking" CSV shape.
-One parser (parseSimpleCsv) handles all major Indian retail banks by sniffing header aliases.
+• parseSimpleCsv — the Indian retail CSV shape.
+One parser handles all major Indian retail banks by sniffing header aliases.
 Known-working: HDFC, ICICI, SBI, plus Axis, Kotak, Yes Bank, JK Bank in practice (header aliases are broad enough).

 Reference: src/lib/bankStatementParser.ts:1-13.